The Best Keyword Research Tools & How To Use Them

 Storybase is another fantastic tool for hunting down SEO keywords.

-Storybase, like most of these tools gives you the monthly search volumes, but it also gives you a few extra tid bits.
+Storybase, like most of these tools, gives you the monthly search volumes, but it also gives you a few extra bits too.

 One of its best features is that it lists commonly asked questions revolving around your core keyword.